steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 folder, like a physical folder with real pieces of paper in it.
 Am I too old?
 Is this what getting old feels like?

-Changesets are kind of like documents, pieces of paper placed in the folder.
+Changes are kind of like documents, pieces of paper placed in the folder.
 They have an order.
 Turning the page is kind of like following a child pointer but instead we know they're parent pointers so really it's like reading the book backwards.
 Dammit there goes the limits of this analogy again.
 Back on track: I